berops/claudie/docs/input-manifest/api-reference.md

 - `name`

   The name of the provider specification.
+The name is limited to 15 characters.
 It has to be unique across all providers.

 - `providerType`